Glendale Elementary March News

 Grade 5 students will be taking the MCA science test during the time frame of March 8th- May 14th.

 Minnesota values its educational system and the professionalism of its educators.
 Minnesota educators created the academic standards which are rigorous and prepare our students for career and college.
 The statewide assessments are how we as a state measure that curriculum and daily instruction in our schools are being aligned to the academics standards, ensuring all students are being provided an equitable education.
 Statewide assessment results are just one tool to monitor that we are providing our children with the education that will ensure a strong workforce and knowledgeable citizens (from the Minnesota Department of Education).

 Please click below to read more information about statewide testing and access the parent/guardian opt out form.
 This form must be signed by a parent/guardian and returned to the main office.

-It appears that winter is not going anywhere anytime soon unfortunately!!
-Dressing your child with warm clothes, hats, gloves, snow pants and boots helps students have a fun time in cold, snowy weather. **Students will always go outdoors for recess unless the "feels like" temperature falls below -5 degrees or it is steadily raining.
+We are hoping spring is RIGHT around the corner!
+However, dressing your child with warm clothes, hats, gloves, snow pants and boots helps students have a fun time in any cold, snowy weather we may still have.
+(Afterall, we DO live in Minnesota!
+And March is our snowiest month) **Students will always go outdoors for recess unless the "feels like" temperature falls below -5 degrees or it is steadily raining.
 Please help to make sure your child is prepared for outdoor recess each day!